 - Raise the sale on a specific date.

-It is important to determine the goal, because it will provide direction for the SEO strategy and plan.
-The search terms you will use. align with the goals, ideally segment the content of the marketing funnel.
-Goals will also inform the SEO process, copywriting and content.
+It is essential to determine the goal because it will provide direction for the SEO strategy and plan.
+The search terms you will use.
+Align with the goals, ideally segment the content of the marketing funnel.
+Purposes will also inform the SEO process, copywriting, and content.

 Write down the goals.
 Draw a chart Document.
 This will provide the foundation and direction necessary for online content and marketing strategy.